WWPH FELLOWSHIP

 Responsibilities will include:

-• A commitment to work three to four hours per week remotely and availability for in-person events or meetings (always in public spaces) on as-needed basis
+• A commitment to work three to four hours per week remotely and availability for in-person events or meetings (always in public spaces) on an as-needed basis

-• Social media outreach and development, grassroots marketing, and public relations
+• Social media outreach and development, grassroots marketing, and public relations.

 Qualified candidates will have:

-• Excellent written and oral communication skills.
+• Excellent written and oral communication skills

-• The ability to work independently.
+• The ability to work independently and to meet deadlines on multiple projects

 • Knowledge about and passion for contemporary publishing and knowledge of contemporary books including recent WWPH titles.